james-level/Reach--/README.md

  TO CREATE ADMIN USER WITH ADMIN PRIVILEGES (python manage.py createsuperuser)

  Then you'll be prompted to enter the username and password you want to user for your admin account.

+ [ Navigate to localhost:8080/admin/ ] to manage the app's database and delete users etc